Best broker for Spanish investors

 • Still requires Modelo 720 declaration — beneficial interest counts

-• Protection depends on broker’s regulatory framework
+• Protection depends on the broker’s regulatory framework

-• Standard at Trading 212 and XTB
+• Standard at Trade Republic, Trading 212, and XTB

 • Acceptable for most ETF portfolios with regulated brokers

 DEGIRO note: DEGIRO’s default “Basic” account uses a pooled Stichting (Dutch foundation) structure.
-Their “Custody” account holds securities in your name but excludes some fee-free ETFs.
-Both require Modelo 720 declaration once the threshold is met — the Stichting structure does not remove the obligation.
+Their “Custody” account holds securities in your name but excludes some commission-free ETFs.
+Both account types require Modelo 720 declaration once the threshold is met — the Stichting structure does not remove the obligation.
+Trade Republic note: Trade Republic holds a full banking licence (Trade Republic Bank GmbH).
+Cash balances are covered under the German deposit guarantee up to €100,000, which is meaningfully stronger protection than a standard investment account.

 Interactive Brokers — best overall for Spanish investors